-EMS is and will remain fully compatible with the relevant articles of the International Monetary Fund agreement.
+EMS is and will remain fully compatible with the relevant articles of the IMF agreement.

-6.)
-Further procedure -
+Further procedure

-To implement the decision taken under (A), the European Council requests the Council to consider and to take a decision on 18 December 1978 on the following proposals of the Commission:
+To implement the decisions taken under the first paragraph, the European Council requests the Council to consider and to take a decision on 18 December 1978 on the following proposals of the Commission:

-- (A) Council regulation modifying the unit of account used by the European Monetary Cooperation Fund, which introduces the ECU in the operations of the European Monetary Cooperation Fund and defines its composition. - (B) Council regulation permitting the EMCF to receive monetary reserves and to issue ECUs to the monetary authorities of the member states which may use them as a means of settlement. - (C) Council regulation on the impact of the European Monetary System on the Common Agricultural Policy.
-The European Council considers that the introduction of the EMS should not of itself result in any change in the situation obtaining prior to 1 January 1979 regarding the expression in national currencies of agricultural prices, monetary compensatory amounts (MCAs) and all other amounts fixed for the purposes of the Common Agricultural Policy.
+- Council regulation modifying the unit of account used by the European Monetary Cooperation Fund, which introduces the ECU in the operations of the EMCF and defines its composition, - Council regulation permitting the EMCF to receive monetary reserves and to issue ECUs to the monetary authorities of the member states which may use them as a means of settlement, - Council regulation on the impact of the European Monetary System on the common agricultural policy.
+The European Council considers that the introduction of the EMS should not of itself result in any change in the situation obtaining prior to 1 January 1979 regarding the expression in national currencies of agricultural prices, monetary compensatory amounts and all other amounts fixed for the purposes of the common agricultural policy.

-The European Council stresses the importance of henceforth avoiding the creation of permanent MCAs and progressively reducing present MCAs in order to reestablish the unity of prices of the Common Agricultural Policy, giving also due consideration to price policy.
+The European Council stresses the importance of henceforth avoiding the creation of permanent MCAs(Monetary Compensation Amounts) and progressively reducing present MCAs in order to re-establish the unity of prices of the common agricultural policy, giving also due consideration to price policy.

-It requests the Commission to submit in good time a proposal to amend the Council decision of 22 March 1971 on the introduction of a mechanism for the medium-term financial support to enable the Council of Economics and Finance Ministers to take a decision on such proposal at their session of 18 December 1978.
+It requests the Commission to submit in good time a proposal to amend the Council decision of 22 March 1971 on the introduction of a mechanism for the medium term financial support to enable the Council of Economics and Finance Ministers to take a decision on such proposal at their session of 18 December 1978.

-It requests the central banks of member states to modify their agreement of 10 April 1972 on the reduction of margins of fluctuation between the currencies of member states in accordance with the rules set forth above (see paragraph 3).
+It requests the central banks of member states

+- to modify their agreement of 10 April 1972 on the reduction of margins of fluctuation between the currencies of member states in accordance with the rules set forth above (see paragraph on the exchange rate and the intervention mechanism).